iron-io/docs/mq/reference/push_queues/index.md

 ## How the Endpoint Should Handle Push Messages

 These are the things the endpoint that is receiving the push should know about.

+Push messages' bodies will be sent to endpoints as is (strings) as POST request body.
+To obtain message's body just read request body.

 The receiving endpoint must respond with a 200 or 202 if they have accepted the message successfully.

 ### Response Codes